whiffee/Jupyter_caveman/readme.md

 __The Distro__

 Why use Mint 20.2 ?
 For some reason, Python 3.10 throws a spurious runtime error on the sample problem.
 Python 3.9 is fine, but as a policy decision, Mint restricts the installed Python sub-versions to even numbers.
-This makes 20.2 the natural choice, since it ships with Python 3.8.10.
+This makes 20.2 the natural choice, since it ships with Python 3.8.10, the highest version available in Mint which is less than 3.10,

 __Download It__